plantanapp/dnnsharp.github.io/add-ons/push-notifications/firebase/sample-device-reg-notification-watch.md

     // setting a timeout to allow the browser to load the above files
     // a document.onload() or $(document).ready() could work as well depending on the situation. setTimeout(function() {
-        // TODO: Your web app's Firebase configuration (see official docs above to learn how to obtain it) var firebaseConfig = {
+        // TODO: Your web app's Firebase configuration (see official docs above to learn how to obtain it or https://support.google.com/firebase/answer/7015592#web) var firebaseConfig = {
             apiKey: "api-key",
             authDomain: "project-id.firebaseapp.com",